 Three small towns take their name from the traditional Thanksgiving bird: Turkey, Texas; Turkey Creek, La.; and Turkey, N.C.

 9. Gopher State Gobblers

 According to the U.S. Census Bureau, Minnesota is the top turkey-producing state in America, with about 49 million produced annually.
 Just six states—Minnesota, North Carolina, Arkansas, Virginia, Missouri and Indiana—produce two-thirds of the birds raised in the United States.

-11. Which country consumes the most turkey per year per capita?
+The country that consumes the most turkey per year, per capita: Israel.